RabbitSeries/AdventofCode/README.md

 ### Day 11 Plutonian Pebbles

-The multithreading aproach has crashed my OS for many times, the dynamic programming method is fruitful.
+The multithreading aproach has crashed my OS many times, the dynamic programming method is fruitful.
 However, what if the position of spawned stones matters in the result calculation?

 ### Day 12 Garden Groups